nugget-cloud/Neural-encoding-for-dynamic-natural-vision/README.md

 3. **Feature Extraction**: Instead of using raw iEEG data, extract meaningful features that could be more informative for the model.
 4. **Regularization**: Apply techniques like dropout or weight decay to prevent overfitting.
 5. **Hyperparameter Tuning**: Systematically search for the best hyperparameters for the model.
-6. **Domain Knowledge**: Incorporate knowledge from neuroscience to inform the model building process.
+6. **Domain Knowledge**: Incorporate knowledge from neuroscience to inform the model-building process.

 Remarks on the Stimuli Image Portion:
 --------------------------------------